 It is one of the most charming towns in the Spanish Pyrenees.
 The roofs of the houses are made of slate, and wherever you look, you will find yourself surrounded by mountains.
 Undoubtedly, all this makes it an almost obligatory stop if you are doing the Trans-Pyrenean route.

 If you travel with time, we recommend you to make some of the hiking routes that are in the area to see first-hand the nature that surrounds this place or visit the Museo del Valle, where you can see from typical objects to old photos of the area.

 It is a beautiful coastal town full of history; it was a very touristy town of French high society in the times of Louis XIV.
-It is the perfect stop to enjoy a few days of sun, beach and a lot of rest.
+It is the perfect stop to enjoy a few days of sun, beach and a lot of rest in your motorcycle route.